devGVee/rock-paper-scissors/README.md

-Rock Paper Scissors – Console Game
+## Rock Paper Scissors (Console Game)

-A JavaScript console game built as part of The Odin Project curriculum.
+This project is a console-based Rock Paper Scissors game built as part of The Odin Project JavaScript Foundations curriculum.

-📖 Description

-A simple Rock Paper Scissors game played against the computer in the browser console.
-The project focuses on JavaScript fundamentals such as functions, conditionals, randomness, and score tracking.
+The game is played entirely in the browser console and focuses on core JavaScript concepts such as functions, conditionals, loops, and scope.

-⸻
+## 📖 Description

+The goal of this project was to implement the logic for a classic Rock Paper Scissors game where a human player competes against the computer over five rounds.

+The player provides input via a prompt, the computer generates a random choice, and the game keeps track of scores before declaring a final winner.

+## 🎮 How the Game Works

+    1. The player is prompted to enter rock, paper, or scissors
+    2. The computer randomly selects one of the three options
+    3. Each round determines a winner based on standard rules
+    4. Scores are updated after each round
+    5. After 5 rounds, the final winner is announced in the console

-🛠️ Built With
+## 🛠️ Built With

     •	JavaScript (ES6)
-• HTML5
+    •	HTML5 (minimal setup)
     •	Browser Console

-⸻

-🎯 What I Practiced
+## 🎯 What I Practiced

     •	Writing reusable functions
-• Using Math.random() for logic
+    •	Using Math.random() for randomized behavior
     •	Handling user input with prompt()
-• Case-insensitive comparisons
+    •	Applying conditional logic to determine outcomes
+    •	Tracking state with variables and function scope
-• Tracking scores across rounds
+    •	Looping through multiple game rounds

-⸻
+    •	Logging meaningful output to the console

+## ▶️ How to Run

+    1. Clone the repository
+    2. Open index.html in a browser
+    3. Open the browser developer console
-▶️ How to Run 1.
-Open index.html in a browser 2.
-Open the Developer Console 3.
-Follow the prompts to play
+    4. Follow the prompts to play the game

-⸻
+## 📌 Notes

+    •	This version of the game does not include a graphical interface
+    •	Input validation is minimal, as per curriculum requirements
+    •	The game logic is intentionally kept simple and readable

-🙌 Acknowledgements
+## ⭐ Acknowledgements

-Part of The Odin Project – JavaScript Foundations.
+This project is part of The Odin Project Foundations course.